Sam Walton: Early life

 After high school, Walton decided to attend college, hoping to find a better way to help support his family.
 He attended the University of Missouri as an ROTC cadet.
 During this time, he worked various odd jobs, including waiting tables in exchange for meals.
 Also during his time in college, Walton joined the Zeta Phi chapter of Beta Theta Pi fraternity.
 He was also tapped by QEBH, the well-known secret society on campus honoring the top senior men, and the national military honor society Scabbard and Blade.
 Additionally, Walton served as president of Burall Bible Class, a large class of students from the University of Missouri and Stephens College.
 Upon graduating in 1940 with a bachelor's degree in economics, he was voted "permanent president" of the class.

 Furthermore, he elaborated that he learned from a very early age that it was important for them as kids to help provide for the home, to be givers rather than takers.
-Walton realized while serving in the army, that he wanted to go into retailing and to go into business for himself.
+Walton realized while (later) serving in the army, that he wanted to go into retailing and to go into business for himself.

 Walton joined J. C. Penney as a management trainee in Des Moines, Iowa, three days after graduating from college.
 This position paid him $75 a month.
 Walton spent approximately 18 months with J. C. Penney.
 He resigned in 1942 in anticipation of being inducted into the military for service in World War II.
 In the meantime, he worked at a DuPont munitions plant near Tulsa, Oklahoma.
 Soon afterwards, Walton joined the military in the U.S. Army Intelligence Corps, supervising security at aircraft plants.
 In this position he served at Fort Douglas in Salt Lake City, Utah.
 He eventually reached the rank of captain.